ph-barbe/ph-barbe.github.io/_includes/top_page/personal_interests.md

 I still do some physical activity to keep in shape, and remain an avid downhill skier.

+I also sail, which at time qualifies as physical activity.

 If you want to laugh at my expense: I jumped far lower at the pole vault then at the high jump!
 The only way I can jump as high is to throw away the pole before jumping!